How Much Does a Longevity Stack Cost?

 How Much Does a Longevity Supplement Stack Cost Per Month?

 A basic evidence-backed longevity supplement stack costs $50-100 per month.
-A comprehensive stack that includes premium compounds like NMN and glutathione runs $150-200 per month.
+A detailed stack that includes premium compounds like NMN and glutathione runs $150-200 per month.
 The core five supplements that most longevity experts agree on — creatine, omega-3s, vitamin D3/K2, magnesium, and a basic multivitamin or vitamin B complex — cost approximately $65 per month when purchased from reputable brands.

 Cost Breakdown by Tier